JasneetSingh1/library/README.md

 # Notes
 To safeguard against potential security risks, avoided using innerHTML to create individual book cards, and opted to create and append each individual title, author, pages, read status element to card element.

+.Library
+Will create a CSS Grid to display the individual book cards